weissleb/peloton-tableau-connector/README.md

 This has been live and in use by several Peloton and Tableau enthusiasts since Jan 2021.
 No breaking changes have been introduced, nor are they currently contemplated.

 ## Availability
-This is publicly available online and free to use.
+This is publicly available online and free to use, and is an official Tableau [Community Connector](https://tableau.github.io/webdataconnector/community/).
 You can visit the home page [here](https://www.mypelotondata.com).

-My intent is submit this as a [Community Connector](https://tableau.github.io/webdataconnector/community/).

-If you'd like to try the online connector (rather than running it locally), you can head over to [Connect with Tableau Desktop](#connect-with-tableau-desktop), and use the public URL provided.
+If you'd like to try the official Tableau connector (rather than running it locally), you can head over to [Connect with Tableau Desktop](https://www.mypelotondata.com/home#tableau), and use the public URL provided.
 Or, you can use this locally if you're willing to install and run a lightweight Go executable.
 See [Usage](#usage) if you'd like to try it out, and provide feedback.

 ## Tables
 This initial version is aimed only at cycling classes.
 I built the schema such that I could analyze my personal record ("PR") trends.
 For example, do I PR during certain times of day, or days of the week, or with certain instructors?